hackclub/hackclub/workshops/cli_app_with_nodejs/README.md

    ```

 Code Explanation:
 We want our super awesome app to greet the user, for that our app will require a `name` attribute.
-That's what the code does, it imports yargs module, and then we define the `help` page of our app and ask for `name` attribute, after taking the `name` attribute, our app will greets the user.
+That's what the code does, it imports yargs module, and with the help of yargs, we make a `help` page and ask for a `name` attribute, after taking the `name` attribute, our app greets the user.

 >Note: The yargs module automatically builds a great response for displaying help!
 Your CLI is not only ready to accept `-n` and `--name` arguments but also `--help` and `--version`.
-Try running your CLI application with any of the above arguments!
+Try running your CLI application with any of the arguments!

 So try running our code so far by executing `node <your app name.js> -n <your name>`.